 Johnston had little trouble getting Jefferson Davis’ approval of Sherman’s magnanimous terms.
 Sherman, however, ran into a buzz saw.
 In the aftermath of President Lincoln’s assassination, Washington officials were not in a conciliatory mood.
 Led by Secretary of War Edwin M. Stanton (who publicly accused Sherman of treasonous ambitions in the New York Times), Andrew Johnson’s administration rejected the agreement and dispatched General Grant to North Carolina to broker a new deal.

 When Jefferson Davis learned that Washington had rejected the original accord, he ordered General Johnston to dissolve his command and melt into the countryside to engage in guerilla warfare.
 Johnston, however, accurately recognized the futility of further resistance.
-Striving to avert more bloodshed, he ignored Davis’ directive and agreed to meet with Sherman at the Bennett farm again, on April 26, 1865, the last day the agreed-upon ceasefire.
+Striving to avert more bloodshed, he ignored Davis’ directive and agreed to meet with Sherman at the Bennett farm again, on April 26, 1865, the last day of the agreed-upon ceasefire.

 Final Negotiation on April 26, 1865